 The Bank provides certain health care and life insurance benefits for retired employees (Other Postretirement Benefits) through a retiree healthcare plan.
 Substantially all employees are eligible for those benefits when they reach early retirement age while working for the Bank.
 Authoritative accounting guidance requires the accrual of the expected cost of providing these benefits to an employee, their beneficiaries and covered dependents during the years the employee renders service necessary to become eligible for benefits.
 This Other Postretirement Benefits plan is unfunded with expenses paid as incurred.

-Since the foregoing plans are multiemployer, the Bank does not apply the provisions of Financial Accounting Standards Board (FASB) guidance on employers' accounting for defined benefit pension and other postretirement plans in its stand-alone financial statements.
-Rather, the effects of this guidance are reflected in the Annual Information Statement of the Farm Credit System.
+Since the foregoing plans are multiemployer, the employers' accounting for defined benefit pension and other postretirement plans is reflected in the Annual Information Statement of the Farm Credit System.